Can You Place a Child for Adoption at 3 Months? [Yes - Here's How]

 Step 3: After you’ve found the right family for your baby, you’ll start getting to know them.
 Your adoption specialist will help mediate the first call, but after that, contact is up to you.
 You can get to know one another through phone calls, emails, and even visits if you live close enough to one another.

-Step 5: Once you understand the legal consequences of an adoption, you can sign away your parental rights.
+Step 5: Once you understand the legal consequences of adoption, you can sign your adoption paperwork.
 Your adoption specialist and adoption attorney will help explain this process in more detail.

 Some examples of the services you’ll receive include: